northeastern-rc/rc-public-documentation/docs/source/04_software/05_spack.md

 # Using Spack

 Research Computing recommends using [Spack] to conveniently install software packages locally to your path.
 Please refer to the [Spack documentation] for the latest information about the [packages] that Spack contains.
-To use Spack, you first need to copy it to your /home directory or a /work directory, then you need to add it to your local environment.
+To use Spack, you first need to copy it to your `/home` directory or a `/work` directory, then you need to add it to your local environment.

 :::{note}
 Spack software installations are part of your research and should preferably be stored in your PI's `/work` directory.
 :::

-::::::{tab-set}
-:::::{tab-item} Getting started with Spack
+## Getting started with Spack

-These instructions will demonstrate how to install Spack in your local /home directory (step 2) and then how to add Spack to your local environment while on a compute node so you have access to the Spack commands (steps 4-5).
+These instructions will demonstrate how to install Spack in your local `/home` directory (step 2) and then how to add Spack to your local environment while on a compute node so you have access to the Spack commands (steps 4-5).

-1. Connect to Discovery via ssh ([Connecting to Discovery with a Mac](../02_first_steps/02_connect_mac.md) or [Connecting to Discovery using Windows](../02_first_steps/03_connect_windows.md)).
+1. Connect to Discovery via ssh ({ref}`connect-mac` or {ref}`connect-windows`).
 1. From the terminal, type `git clone -c feature.manyFiles=true https://github.com/spack/spack.git` to copy Spack to your /home directory.
 1. Type `srun -p short --pty -N 1 -n 28 /bin/bash` to allocate an interactive job on a compute node.
 Spack will attempt to run `make` in parallel when Spack builds the software you choose to install, so this `srun` request is for 28 cores on one node (-N 1 -n 28).
 To use Spack, it needs to add it to your local environment on the compute node, which is why this is completed after step 3.
 1. To use a newer version of python for compatibility with Spack, type: `module load python/3.8.1`.